 - Community Service: Smith students are placed in semester-based, yearlong or short-term co-curricular projects that build capacity in partnering with local nonprofits.
 Partners include the Center for New Americans, Friends of Hampshire County Homeless, Manna Soup Kitchen, Northampton Survival Center and United Way of Hampshire County.

 The college grants employees a paid workday each year to engage in community service, allowing them to use a regular workday to volunteer in a community activity or event in Northampton or the city or town in which they live.
 Many Smith employees are already actively engaged in ongoing community service work, serving on boards and volunteering for local nonprofits.

-Some 74 Smith students worked at 26 nonprofit institutions in the Pioneer Valley in 2016–17, including Mass Audubon at Arcadia, the Pioneer Valley Workers Center and Northampton Arts Council.
-The college spent more than $66,000 to fulfill its commitment to pay 75 percent of the students’ salaries and another $8,000 to pay their full salaries at other qualifying agencies.
-In addition, 89 Smith students worked as reading tutors at nine elementary schools and agencies as part of the America Reads challenge.
-Smith pays their full earnings, at a cost of approximately $57,000.
+Some 71 Smith students worked at 28 nonprofit institutions in the Pioneer Valley in 2017–18, including the Center for New Americans, Womanshelter/Companeras, and CISA .
+The college spent more than $89,275 to fulfill its commitment to pay 90 percent of the students’ salaries.
+In addition, 78 Smith students worked as reading tutors at nine elementary schools and agencies as part of the America Reads challenge.
+Smith pays their full earnings, at a cost of approximately $62,703.